Triathlon

 Rules ensure that athletes who have visual impairments can be assisted by a guide without giving the athletes any unfair disadvantages.

-Athletes will compete in five classifications at the Tokyo 2020 Paralympics:
+Athletes compete in five classifications:

 - PTWC - Wheelchair users.
 Athletes use a handcycle on the bike course and a racing wheelchair on the run segment